Loading figure…

 Read twice and referred to the Committee on Energy and Natural Resources.

-Why: Sponsoring the COAL Act, which promotes coal production, directly contradicts the stated opposition to regulatory measures aimed at reducing greenhouse gas emissions.
+Why: Sponsoring the COAL Act, which likely supports coal industry interests, directly contradicts the stated position opposing federal action to cut emissions.

 View source →Jun 8, 2026 · Congress.gov